Muhammad ibn Ya'qub al-Kulayni

+He was known for his extensive travels in search of hadith, particularly in Qom and Baghdad, and received his education under numerous teachers, many of whom were contemporaries of the tenth and eleventh Shia Imams, Ali al-Hadi (835–868) and Hasan al-Askari (868–874).
+He was also a teacher of several prominent scholars, including Shaykh al-Saduq and Ibn Qulawayh.

 Life

+Birth

-Al-Kulayni was born in Kulayn, a village or small town situated near Rey, Iran.
-His father was Ya'qub al-Kulayni, who is buried at Rey.
-He lived in the era of the Minor Occultation of Hujjat-Allah al-Mahdi, the last of the Twelve Imams who, according to Shia belief, is currently in occultation and will certainly appear before the Day of Judgment).
-He is claimed to have greatly benefited from al-Mahdi's divine knowledge by interacting with him through the Imam's Deputies.
+Al-Kulayni was born in Kulayn, a village or small town situated near Rey, Iran, though sources do not specify the date of his birth.
+It's mentioned that his birth was around 255 AH (868), in the same time as that of Hujjat-Allah al-Mahdi, the last of the Twelve Imams who, according to Shia belief, is currently in major occultation (al-ghayba al-kubra) ever since 941, and will re-appear in the future.
+Others, like Abu al-Qasim al-Khoei, believe he was born after the passing of Hasan al-Askari (c.
+874 CE).
+His father was Ya'qub al-Kulayni, who lived during the era of the Minor Occultation (874–941).
+He is claimed to have greatly benefited from al-Mahdi's divine knowledge by interacting with him through the Imam's Four Deputies.

+Education

 Kulayni received his early religious education in his native town and went to Rey for further education.
 According to Shia view he is among a special class of muhaddithin known as Rihalah-ye hadith (which means those who travelled in order to collect a hadith and met the persons considered to be the authority on hadith).

-He travelled to Baghdad for this reason and lived there for twenty years, engaged in teaching and pursuing academic work, until he died in 329 AH/941 CE.
+He travelled to Baghdad, the capital of the Abbasid Caliphate, for this particular reason and lived there for twenty years, engaging in teaching and pursuing academic work, until he died in 329 AH/941 CE.
+He is known to have studied under more than fifty teachers, among them Ali ibn Ibrahim al-Qummi, who is the source of many narrations in his book.
 He is considered the foremost Shia compiler of hadith and was the author of Kitab al-Kafi.